As a grieving father, I write in order to share my stumble through suffering towards hope. I share honestly and vividly for three particular reasons:

 It’s tempting to rush past pain or suppress sorrow.
 But the Scriptures show us that being honest with God and others about our sufferings is a crucial part of the process towards hope.
 Lament is the pathway to praise.

 Suffering is a dark and lonely place.
 But hearing the cries of other sufferers can enable our own process of grieving.
 Honest grieving – especially that of men and, specifically, fathers – seems to be hard to find.
 I hope that others who might stumble here are helped in their trials.
 If this is you, and you want to talk, leave a comment and I’ll get back to you.

-I have unspeakable pride in my son, Eli.
-Everything in me wanted God to save him, heal him, do anything that would have granted more time to his life.
-Even though that did not happen, I will love my little warrior forever.
-Writing gives me the opportunity to do what every dad wants to do – honor my child.
+I have unspeakable pride in the two babies we have lost.
+Everything in me wanted God to save them.
+Even though that did not happen, I will love them forever.
+Writing gives me the opportunity to do what every dad wants to do – honor my children.